agile-ts/documentation/docs/main/StyleGuide.md

     .
 ```

-Below you can find a similar structure to the Todo-List `core`
-where I explain each part in detail.

 :::info

-On the right side you can see a structure that should represent the structure above.
+On the right hand side you can see the rough structure of a `core`.

 :::

 ## 📁 api

-Our Todo-List has to communicate to a **Backend**, that's why we need something that handles http/s requests for us.
-I
+Our Todo-List has to communicate to a **Backend**, therefore we need something that creates http/s requests for us.
-am using the [AgileTs API](../packages/api/Introduction.md) but of course you can use whatever you want.
+I am using the [AgileTs API](../packages/api/Introduction.md) but you can use whatever you want.

 ### 📝 index.ts